-Some know LDP as ‘Bird', the keys player from Brisbane indie cult heroes Halfway.
-His song ‘Dropout’ – produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements) – was nominated for Best Rock Song in the 2015 Queensland Music Awards, with The Australian declaring the song a “ludicrously catchy instant-classic that is at once familiar and unique”.
+LDP continues to play under the spell of his big brothers - Brisbane indie cult heroes Halfway.
+Luke’s song ‘Dropout’ – produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements) – was nominated for Best Rock Song in the 2015 Queensland Music Awards, with The Australian declaring the song a “ludicrously catchy instant-classic that is at once familiar and unique”.

 “Peacock is a great frontman…reminiscent of a young Jeff Tweedy or Paul Westerberg” David Laing, i94 Bar

 "We've Come A Long Way Darling is already one of the years best Australian releases" David P. Weber, ABC

 "This is an artist who knows what he's doing, and he does it so well that you're instantly put at ease.... a remarkable album from one of Australia's most promising new singer-songwriters" Sounds Of Oz

 “No wonder this guy's rated so highly - this is killer songwriting and even better execution” David Ruby Howe, Music Director - Triple J

 "Luke Daniel Peacock and band sure can play....Peacock lined them up and knocked them down" Chris Cobcroft, 4ZZZ

 "There's a lot to love about WCALWD" **** Tyler McLoughlan, The Music

 "Peacock's sound certainly holds it's own" Alexandra Ainsworth, The Creative Issue